JannisX11/blockbench-plugins/README.md

 ## Bundling

+If your plugin exceeds a certain level of complexity, it can reach the point where it becomes necessary to use a Bundler, such as Webpack or esbuild, to build the plugin JS file.

+This is possible, but comes with the requirement that the source code must be public and human-readable, and builds must be reprocable by anyone from the source.

+There are several options for keeping your source code:
-* If you are writing a complex plugin and you are using a module bundler such as Webpack or Browserify, you are required to host your source code in this repository in the `src` folder of your plugin's directory.
+* You can keep the source code in the `src` folder of your plugin's directory.
+Good example: `plugins/geckolib/src`
-For plugins that use the legacy format, the source can be added to the `src` folder at the root of the repository.

-* Check out the webpack_template and the existing source folders to see how to set it up.
+* In the root `src` folder.
+Example: `src/resourcepack_packager`.
+This is deprecated for new plugins.
+* In an external Git repository.
+This is recommended for large plugins with active development.
+Requirements are a min_version of 5.0.0 or higher, a link to the source repository in the plugin metadata, and passing the automatic validation with no errors.

+When bundling, obfuscation is not allowed.
+You may use minification if the bundle would otherwise become too large, otherwise consider leaving it unminified for transparency and easier debugging.

 ## Submission